Pranav-prog-master/Java_Project_Basics_to_Advances/README.md

 # 🧠 DAY-09 :- Laundry Management System
 A straightforward and efficient console-based application designed to manage laundry service registrations and logins.
-This project, available in C, C++, and Java, showcases how to handle user data, perform file operations, and structure a practical application.
+This project, available in Java, showcases how to handle user data, perform file operations, and structure a practical application.

 ---